 The Company contributes to multiemployer plans under the terms of collective-bargaining agreements that cover its union-represented employees.
 Such multiemployer plans provide medical, pension and retirement savings benefits to active employees and retirees.
-The Company made contributions to multiemployer plans of \$9 million, \$18 million and \$31 million for the years ended December 31, 2018, 2017 and 2016, respectively.
+The Company made contributions to multiemployer plans of \$9 million, \$9 million and \$18 million for the years ended December 31, 2019, 2018 and 2017, respectively.
+As of December 31, 2019 and 2018, other long-term liabilities includes approximately \$101 million and \$104 million, respectively, related to the Company's withdrawal from a multiemployer pension plan.